Sweet, tart and oh-so-chocolaty! Rich, creamy and oh-so dreamy! Valentine’s Day is all about chocolate and passion, right?

 - In a heat proof bowl, combine the butter with the sugar and mix until blended.
 Then add the passion fruit juice, eggs and egg yolk.
 Use a whisk to blend until it’s as smooth as possible.
 (It will likely have little lumps from the butter.
 That’s okay!)

 - Place the bowl over a pot it fits snugly into, with a couple of inches of water in it.
 (Be sure the bottom of the bowl doesn’t touch the water.)
 Turn the heat to medium and whisking often, cook until the mixture is thick — it should coat the back of a spoon when it’s ready, about 15 minutes.
 Let it cool to room temperature and then pour it evenly over the crust.
 Refrigerate until it’s set, about 1 hour.

 - Add the chocolate to a medium-sized mixing bowl and set aside.
 Add the cream and vanilla to a small saucepan and scald.
 When it’s ready, it should be very hot, but not boiling, and tiny bubbles will appear along the edges of the surface.
 Pour this over the chocolate and let it sit for about 4 minutes.
 Then mix until thick and smooth.
 Let this cool completely at room temperature.

 - Once the layer of curd has solidified and the ganache is cool, evenly pour it on top and refrigerate until the ganache is set, at least 1 hour.

 - Sprinkle with the salt and if desired add 16 chocolate Dove hearts.
 Slice the dessert into bars, using the hearts as a guide.
-(The layer of curd will be a bit softer than the ganache — for easier slicing, you can place it in the freezer for about 10 minutes.)
+(The layer of curd will be a bit softer than the ganache, making slicing a bit tricky — to solve this issue, place it in the freezer for about 10 minutes before slicing and serving.)